Dwarf-Therapist/Dwarf-Therapist/BUILDING.md

 https://visualstudio.microsoft.com/downloads/#

-Make sure "Development Tools for .NET" and "MSBuild" are included in the installtion options.
+Make sure "Development Tools for .NET" and "MSBuild" are included in the installation options.

 In the installer tab "Individual components", select these: